tl;dr

 kubenix-secrets.url = "path:./secrets";

-Nix rejects it:
+Nix rejects this:

 error: Path 'secrets/flake.nix' in the repository ".../kubenix-cluster" is not tracked by Git.